 In our conversations with some of the most successful and the brightest up-and-coming founders in learning over the last few years, we’ve learned it’s important to look for inspiration from those who are already making waves in the industry.

-We'll get to the six online course teaching tips for creating exceptional, expansive learning experiences and motivating students, but let's look at what's different between teaching online and the teaching techniques in traditional education programs.
+We'll get to the six online course teaching tips for creating exceptional, expansive learning experiences and motivating students, but let's look at what's different between teaching a teaching degree online and the teaching techniques in traditional education programs.

 Teaching online versus teaching higher education

 Teaching students new skills in online education courses is very different from typical university format.
 One isn't necessarily better than the other, rather they should be complements to your learners' overall professional learning experience.

 Rather than teach subjects down to a textbook and graded assignments, online courses focus on teaching personal and professional learning skills.

 Students learn strategies they could only learn through hands-on collaboration, and participate in discussion forums to really solidify their learnings with students practicing teachers who are all interested in gaining the same knowledge.

 COLLEGE DEGREE VS CERTIFICATE